top of page

 No, he's not a Dalmatian or a Dane, he's a mini Snogga

-He arrived a few weeks ago to stop that beautiful little face from being needlessly murdered
+He arrived in September 2024 to stop that beautiful little face from being needlessly murdered

 We have no idea where he came from or anything about him so it's a bit of a risk as with any unknown dog but one worth taking to make him safe - the kennel staff said he was a lovely boy